ERASMUS+ 2021-2027

 The Learning Agreement is an important part of the ERASMUS+ scholarship contract.
 It bindingly regulates the study project at the host university and the recognition of the work done abroad.

 Under the heading ERASMUS WITHOUT PAPERS (EWP), the ERASMUS+ programme will undergo a considerable digitalisation process in the next few years.
-The digital Learning Agreement should already be implemented in the last WS 2021/22.
+The digital Learning Agreement was implemented in the winter semester 2023/24.

 Recognition of academic achievements